stephenhouser/k40-whisperer/README.md

 ### Button Text Doesn't Wrap Properly

+NOTE: This seems to be resolved in Python 3.9.1 and/or newer Tk.
+No longer needed.

 Button text does not wrap properly on macOS tkinter.
 My simple solution is to...

 * specify a `wraplength` for `Open` and `Reload`